 - 1 tbsp honey

-To make the sauce, combine the light soy sauce, dark soy sauce, sesame oil, rice vinegar, honey and garlic and ginger powder in a bowl.
+To make the sauce, combine the light soy sauce, dark soy sauce, sesame oil, rice vinegar, honey, grated ginger and garlic in a bowl.

 Pre-heat the oven to 200 degrees Celsius (390 Fahrenheit).

-Arrange the salmon fillets on a baking tray that has been lined with kitchen foil and greased, then drizzle some of the sauce over.
+Arrange the salmon fillets on a baking tray that has been lined with kitchen foil, then drizzle half of the sauce over.

 Bake for about 15 minutes or until cooked though.

-Combine the cornflour with 4 tablespoons of cold water, mix well, then add it to the teriyaki sauce.
+Combine the cornflour with 1 tablespoon of cold water, mix well, then add it to the teriyaki sauce.